rlinsdev/DDT/README.md

   * Build your application into images
   * Run them as containers
   * App Virtualiziation.
 Not OS Virtualization (VMs)
+* CI/CD
+  * CI - Continuous Integration
+    * Taking code from 1 or more developers, build and testing to ensure that those changes will not break the build
+    * Triggered when developers checkin changes to a repository
+  * CD - Continuous Delivery
+    * Automating release process
+    * You can deploy changes 'pressing a button' - Manual
+  * CD - Continuous Deployment
+    * Code changes will make their way into production, without manual intervention

 ## Extra tools
 * Postman